 If you are wondering how many days is recommended to spend in Venice I will tell you that the city can be seen in a couple of days, at most you can travel three days to Venice if you want to see it very thoroughly.
 From a four-day trip to Venice do not hesitate and book excursions to nearby cities.

-Take a look at the best viewpoints for unique views of Venice
+8. Visit the best viewpoints for unique views of Venice

 One of the most rewarding experiences to do in Venice is to ascend to its spectacular viewpoints, located on terraces or ancient towers, to get wonderful photographs of the panoramic view of this beautiful city.
 I especially recommend: